Gaadek/Gaadek.github.io/_posts/2021-12-20-Get-encoding-information.md

 tags: [sas,encoding]
 ---

-In this topic I propose to propose solution to encoding issues.
+In this topic I do some proposal to cover encoding.

 1) How to identify the encoding of the current SAS session?
     Use the `sysencoding` macro variable: